 Robert Forest, FAIA, is a founding partner at Adrian Smith + Gordon Gill Architecture, where he leads the management of all of the firm's projects.
 A recognized authority on the economics of sustainable design, Bob has lectured and published widely on "best practices" for the management of high-performance architecture.
-He is a member of the AIA Chicago Large Firm Round Table Committee, the US Green Building Council, and the China Committee of the Chicago Sister Cities program.
+He is the chairperson of the AIA Chicago Large Firm Round Table Committee, a member of the US Green Building Council, and the China Committee of the Chicago Sister Cities program.
 Prior to co-founding AS+GG in 2006, Bob was an Associate Partner in the Chicago office of Skidmore, Owings & Merrill, and had previously worked at design firms in Toronto, Hong Kong and Osaka, Japan.
-Most recently, Bob joined Adrian Smith, Gordon Gill and Roger Frechette as founding principals of PositivEnergy Practice, an energy, engineering and consulting firm.

-In his role as Principal and Project Architect with HBRA Architects in Chicago, Craig Brandt, AIA, has directed visible and significant public projects in the Institutional, Academic, and Government sectors.
+Craig Brandt, AIA, engages in the processes of conceptualizing complex problems and developing award winning public projects of multiple scales and contexts for HBRA Architects and as Principal, has directed significant public projects in the Institutional, Academic, and Government sectors.
 During his involvement in AIA Chicago, he has served as committee chair and juror for the AIA design committee engaging in activities that advocate for design excellence.
-He has served as Adjunct Professor at the University of Wisconsin, Milwaukee where student projects engage relevant urban issues, and has shared his insight as a guest design critic at several institutions.
-He was the recipient of the AIA Chicago Young Architect Award in 2009, and is a member of the Society of Fellows at the American Academy in Rome.
+He has served as Adjunct Professor at the University of Wisconsin, Milwaukee where his students projects engage relevant urban issues, and has shared his insight as a lecturer and guest design critic at several institutions.
+He was the recipient of the AIA Chicago Dubin Family Young Architect Award in 2009, and is a member of the Society of Fellows at the American Academy in Rome.

 TreasurerCraig Cernek, AIA